libingzeng/BART-Animations/README.md

 # BART-Animations
+This project was advised by [Dr. Li-Yi Wei](http://www.liyiwei.org/)

 This renderer mainly has two components.
 First, parsing animation description files (AFF); Second, rendering the three animations of BART.

 There are three animation scenes that are Kitchen, Robot and Museum.